 I have bachelor’s degrees (Magna Cum Laude, Phi Beta Kappa, Kappa Tau Alpha) in English and Journalism & Mass Communication from New York University.
 I also received a master’s degree in South Asian Studies from the Henry M. Jackson School of Internation Studies at the University of Washington.

-I’m a Jersey girl by birth, but these days, I live in San Francisco with my husband, our twin boys, and our overstuffed bookshelves.
+I’m a Jersey girl by birth, but these days, I live in Seattle with my husband, our twin boys, and our overstuffed bookshelves.